DTC vs. Traditional Retail: Which is right for me?

 2. Brand awareness

-D2C businesses often have to work harder to build brand awareness because they're starting from scratch.
+DTC businesses often have to work harder to build brand awareness because they're starting from scratch.
 They need to invest in marketing and advertising to reach their target consumers directly.
-It can take months or even years for a D2C business to become well-known.
+It can take months or even years for a DTC business to become well-known.

 3. Pricing